 For requests relating to atrocity or war crimes only, contact: UKCA-AtrocityCrimes@homeoffice.gov.uk.

 The UKCA can provide a secure Egress link to enable transmission of electronic documents to the UKCA which cannot be emailed.
-Please see our guide to using Egress (PDF, 285 KB, 3 pages) and Your guide to the Egress file sharing platform.
+Please see our guides to using Egress: Egress Instruction Guide (PDF, 285 KB, 3 pages) and Your guide to the Egress file sharing platform.

 Where sending requests by email or through a secure Egress link is not possible, and if physical transmission is necessary, requests can be sent to the following postal address, ensuring these are clearly marked as Asset Forfeiture and Confiscation, Road Traffic Offences, War Crimes or MLA, as applicable: